 - Change mat or change table

 Your newborn is required by law to be in a baby capsule or rear-facing car seat while travelling in a car.
 It’s a good idea to have one professionally installed a few weeks before your due date.
 Make sure you are familiar with your state’s car child restraint laws.

 You might also want to invest in a good quality pram.
 Look for one that reclines flat for a newborn but can be converted into a stroller for a toddler.
+See our checklist for buying a pram to ensure you don’t make an expensive mistake.
 Many families however prefer to use a baby carrier for new babies and perhaps a cheaper stroller for older babies and toddlers.

 - Baby capsule/rear-facing car seat

 - Baby carrier and/or pram (look for one that reclines flat for a newborn)

 - Nappy bag (to carry spare nappies, cloths, wipes, clothes etc when out)

 There is no need to buy many clothes before baby arrives.
 Just have a few necessities on hand, then go shopping once you know what size and sex your baby is.
 Otherwise you could end up with a heap of cute 0000 outfits that never see the light of day.